bo-shamo/Buttplug-Valley/README.md

 * Vibrations on picking up fish, crops and milk.
 (Scales with quality)
 * Vibrations on day end and start.
 * Vibrations on fully breaking rocks.
-* Vibrations in the Fishing Minigame (Scales with the green capture bar)
+* Vibrations in the Fishing Minigame (Scales with the green capture bar or distance to fish)
 * Vibrations on killing enemies.
 Scales with the amount of enemies killed at once.
 * Scaling vibrations with the amount of stones broken at once.
 * Vibrations in the arcade machine games.